MarkCummins-SETU/Scripting-for-Cybersecurity/Assignment2/README.md

 > nmap.scanme.org, example.com are both acceptable targets, if you use anything else then include evidence that you have permission to scan the site.

-## Project Report
-Details that must be included in report.
-- Title page
-- Link to Github Repo (Private + add me)
-- References
-- Clearly outline features implemented or attempted.
-- Reflection on project, how difficult was it, what you learned or struglled with etc.